wp-plugins/oik/readme.txt

 9. oik header image plugin - custom header image for a page

 == Upgrade Notice ==
+= 2.0-beta.0510 =
+Fix for displaying responsive images in IE9

 = 2.0-beta.0509 =
 Only required for use with oik-testimonials v0.2